TimurOner/cityscapes_instance_segmentation_maskedrcnn/README.md

 ## General Description 📝
 This repo contains training code and training steps for finetuning of Masked R-CNN to the Cityscapes dataset.
+Cityscapes is a dataset that consists of urban scenes from diverse German cities and provides a good benchmark for instance segmentation/object detection models.

 ## Dataset Description 🗂️
 Details about the Cityscapes dataset, preprocessing steps, and organization.